scratcharchive/field-slicer/.jinjaroot/doc/start-web-server.md

 ```
 # This should be the full path to an existing directory.
 # For example, you could use: $HOME/kachery-storage
-export KACHERY_STORAGE_DIR="<your-chosen-tmp-file-directory>"
+export KACHERY_STORAGE_DIR="your-chosen-tmp-file-directory"
 ```

 Ensure that this environment variable is set with each new terminal session by adding the above line to your ~/.bashrc file.

-Open a new terminal and start a kachery-p2p daemon, selecting a `<node-label>` for display purposes:
+Open a new terminal and start a kachery-p2p daemon, selecting a node label for display purposes:

 ```
 # Make sure you are in the conda environment created above
 # and that the KACHERY_STORAGE_DIR env variable is set
-kachery-p2p-start-daemon --label <node-label>
+kachery-p2p-start-daemon --label your-chosen-node-label
 ```

 Keep this running.
 It allows communication between the Python script and the GUI.
 See below for more advanced configuration options, or see [kachery-p2p](https://github.com/flatironinstitute/kachery-p2p).